 Creating a brand new digital design language for the UK's largest Coffee retailer, enhancing the visual and physical experience of the iOS Coffee Club loyalty app.

 Timeframe - Apr 2016 - Sep 2016 Role - Senior Product Designer

 Role - Senior Product Designer

 Costa Coffee is the UK’s leading coffee shop chain, with over 2,000 coffee shops and profits exceeding £2 billion annually.
 The loyalty programme ‘Costa Coffee Club’ is equally impressive and ranked in the top 10 loyalty programmes in the UK amassing over 1 million users.

 Costa Coffee approached Digital media & product agency Graphite digital, to enhance the Coffee club loyalty program from the traditional card approach to a new mobile app experience, to enable customers to purchase their daily coffee more quickly with a new ‘pay and collect’ feature and fast lane in the stores.

 Upon joining Graphite, the project was already in full swing, and they had complied a majority of the research and data.
-The user flows were broadly compiled but there were several scenarios which weren't considered, and so after discussing with the team I put together the flows using my own low fidelity wireframing kit so we could get a bigger and clearer picture.
+The user flows were broadly compiled, but there were several scenarios which weren't considered.
+So after discussing with the team, I put together the flows using my own low fidelity wireframing kit so we could get a bigger and clearer picture.
 We also filled in all the missing scenarios such as onboarding and error states.